april feastdays

 In the traditional Liturgical Year, we begin April in Lent, move through Passiontide and the Easter Triduum, and end in Paschal Time (also known as Eastertide).
 This is all a snippet of the “Cycle of Easter: The Mystery of the Redemption,” which extends until Advent.
 We will see our collective meditation upon the Redemption pass from penance and Our Lord’s Passion, to the glory of the Resurrection, foretelling our own Resurrection of soul and body after death.
 After the sorrowful Holy Week, we enter into what the New Marian Missal calls “a time of uninterrupted joy and feasts.”
 Eastertide includes the Octave of Easter (originally consecrated to the newly baptized), the Ascension of Our Lord and Pentecost.
 The Paschal Candle, lit on the evening of Holy Saturday, shines until Ascension Thursday, representing the Resurrected Lord upon earth.

-The 25th is the feast of Saint Mark and also what we traditionally call the Major Rogation Day.
+The 25th is the feast of Saint Mark [correction: not celebrated this year because this is Easter Friday, which takes precedence] and also what we traditionally call the Major Rogation Day [this still applies].
 Rogation Days are very similar to the seasonal Ember Days, but of different origin.
-It is strange to have a day of penance during the Octave of Easter, so keeping the Rogation Day in a spirit of joy would be appropriate (pray the Litany of the Saints, see below).
-To tie it in with April’s Eucharistic devotion, we might attend Mass or read Saint Mark’s account of the Last Supper, Mark 14:12-26.
+It is, it seems, inappropriate to have a day of penance during the Octave of Easter, so keeping the Rogation Day in a spirit of joy would be advisable (pray the Litany of the Saints, see below).
+To tie it in with April’s Eucharistic devotion, we might attend Mass or read Saint Mark’s account of the Last Supper, Mark 14:12-26 [Saint Mark would probably appreciate a nod to him].
 Here is the definition of “Rogation Days” from Father John Hardon’s book, Modern Catholic Dictionary:

 “Prescribed days of prayer and penance in spring.
 Two sets of rogation days were kept since early Christian times: the Major Rogation on April 25, the Feast of St. Mark; and the Minor Rogations on the last three days before Ascension Thursday.
 They were instituted to appease divine justice, ask for protection, and invoke God's blessing on the harvest.
 The Litany of the Saints was [prayed] in procession and the Rogation Mass followed.
 The feast of St. Mark, as the more ancient, was also called the Greater Litanies; it Christianized a pagan spring festival in honor of the god Robigus.
 The three other rogation days were adapted in Rome under Pope Leo III (reigned 795-816).
 (Etym.
 Latin rogatio, inquiry, request.)”